billyadm123/billyadm123.github.io/_posts/2020-03-18-my_first_project_at_flatiron.markdown

 # Recommendation

-Based on the dataaset I used and from my analysis I recommend an action PG-13 movie that's around 90 minutes long.
+Based on the dataset I used and from my analysis I recommend an action PG-13 movie that's around 90 minutes long.
 I think another important consideration is the usual viewer of the movie, when the movie is released and the star actor of that movie.